KingIzzymon/DeckyPlugin-MagicPacket/README.md

 # SteamDeckPlugin-MagicPacket

-A [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader) plugin that will wake/sleep a remote computer (aka desktop gaming rig).
+MagicPacket is a [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader) plugin that will wake/sleep a remote computer (aka desktop gaming rig).
+This is intended for use with Steam's Remote Play and with applications like [Parsec](https://parsec.app/) for in home game streaming.

 ---